siegerts/xiegerts.com/content/post/creating-vue-component-library-deploy.md

   └─ README.md
 ```

 You can link your account to the correct public repo and have the site build on a project `push`.
-This works really well if you are using GitHub, GitLab, etc.
+This works really well if you're using GitHub, GitLab, etc.

 Depending on your workflow, the build triggers can be configured if the generic setup needs to be modified.